dojo/docs/dojox/mobile/app.rst

 View resources
 ==============

-Application view resources are all javascript files needed to run the application.
+Application view resources are all JavaScript files needed to run the application.
 They should be accessible through ``view-resources.json`` under the same directory as the initialization page.
 It should provide an array of objects under the form of ``[ { scene: '', source: 'url', module: 'module.name' }, ... ]``.
 If ``source`` is set, it will be treated as an URL and fetched directly, if ``module`` is set it will be treated as a classic module name and transformed accordingly (dots become slashes and ``.js`` added).
 If no ``scene`` is specified, resource will be loaded at application startup, otherwise it will be loaded when a given scene is requested.

 You should use view resources instead of ``dojo.require`` to support browsers without synchronous XMLHttpRequest.